-The schools program is an amazing opportunity for groups of students from high schools, secondary schools, colleges and universities to spend their holiday as a class experiencing all that Namibia has to offer.
+The schools program is an amazing opportunity for groups of students from high schools, secondary schools, colleges and universities to spend their holiday as a class, experiencing all that Namibia has to offer.
 For some students this may be their first visit to Africa.
-We balance the work project at our local partner school with a trekking experience visiting natural wonders and seeing animal wildlife.

 Week One - Local School Renovation Project

 EHRA has been involved in the development and improvement of local Namibian schools in the region where we monitor and track wild elephants.
-The rationale in the beginning (2003) was to help our neighbouring school, A.Gariseb Primary School in Anixab, which is about 15km from EHRA base Camp.· The school was in a terrible state of disrepair and we realised that with our experience, resource and a volunteer work force we could make a significant difference and have a lasting impact for the students of both schools!
+The rationale in the beginning (2003) was to help our neighbouring school, A.Gariseb Primary School in Anixab, which is about 15km from EHRA base Camp.
+The school was in a terrible state of disrepair and we realised that with our experience, resource and a volunteer work force we could make a significant difference as well as a lasting impact for the students of both schools!

-The long term partnership was formalized in 2004 between the A.Gariseb Primary School and King Alfred's School from London and so far the King Alfred Students have repaired and repainted classrooms, dormitories, toilet blocks, showers and thanks to a donation of computers from Siemens in Switzerland and 6 computers from King Alfred's we were able to establish the schools first computer room!
+The long-term partnership was formalized in 2004 between the A.Gariseb Primary School and King Alfred's School from London.
+So far the King Alfred Students have repaired and repainted classrooms, dormitories, toilet blocks, showers, built a kindergarten with a toilet, built a playground, provided a library and books, and thanks to a donation of computers from Siemens in Switzerland plus 6 computers from King Alfred's, we were able to establish the school's first computer room!

-In July 2010 King Afred's constructed a large vegetable garden and plant nursery that the school is using to grow their own vegetables.
+In July 2010 King Afred's students constructed a large vegetable garden and plant nursery that the school is using to grow its own vegetables.

-Students are given a fundraising target and this covers the cost of materials and supplies needed and their travelling expenses.
-In general students have 12 months in which to raise the funds and many come up with inventive and fun ways to get the money rolling in!
+Students are given a fundraising target and this covers the cost of materials and supplies needed as well as their travelling expenses.
+In general, students have 12 months in which to raise the funds and many come up with inventive and fun ways to get the money rolling in!